-The MS in Global Health prepares students to conduct multidisciplinary research on health issues of global importance.
-Students complete coursework on these issues as well as in epidemiology, biostatistics, and research methods.
+The MS in Global Health is an academic degree that prepares students to conduct multidisciplinary research on health issues of global importance.
+Students complete coursework on in global health, epidemiology, biostatistics, and research methods.
 The required thesis provides students an opportunity to work closely with a GCH faculty member to systematically investigate a problem or issue with global health implications.

 Program of Study

-The Global Health, MS program is 42 credits.
+The MS, Global Health program is 42 credits.
 This includes:

 - 6 courses (18 credits) in the global health core

 - 4 courses (12 credits) in the research core

 Students may take classes on a part-time or full-time basis, but must complete all program requirements within six years of first enrollment.
 Most students will complete the program in two or three years.